Audiopaper on the sonic agency of the Inuit frame drum in times of climate change and decolonization

 The people we hear are in chronological order:

 Frame drum singer and dancer Anna Kûitse Thastum (1942 – 2012), who initiated the application of the Inuit frame drum as UNESCO intangible cultural heritage.

 Randi Sørensen Johansen, curator for the intangible cultural heritage of Kalaallit Nunaat at the Nunatta Katersugaasivia Allagaateqarfialu (National Museum and Archives of Greenland).

 Frame drum singer and dancer and suicide prevention activist Anda Poulsen.

 Theologian and ex-priest of Nuuk Markus E. Olsen from Sisimiut,

-Aleqa Hammond, politician, former member of the Danish parlament Folketing and first female prime minister of Kalaallit Nunaat.
+Aleqa Hammond, politician, former member of the Danish parliament Folketing and first female prime minister of Kalaallit Nunaat.

 Anna Kuîtse Thastum - Ernivip kajane karingama

 Anda Poulsen – Drum song of Amandus Petrussen (recorded at the Nuuk cathedral on June 21, 2022)